 Therefore by Brion theorem we have

-where the summation goes over the vertices $v$ such that corresponding graphs $\Gamma_v$ are acyclyc.
+where the summation goes over the vertices $v$ such that corresponding graphs $\Gamma_v$ are acyclic.

-Recall that a skew Young diagram $\alpha-\beta$ is a called \textit{ribbon} if it is connected and contains no $2 \times 2$ block of squares.
+Recall that a skew Young diagram $\alpha-\beta$ is called a \textit{ribbon} if it is connected and contains no $2 \times 2$ block of squares.
 Due to Proposition \ref{pr:Makh}, vertices of $P^{n,0, (H,H')}_{\varnothing,\nu,\lambda}$ with nonzero contribution correspond to decompositions of the skew diagram $(H^n)-\lambda$ into $n$ ribbons such that boxes $(i,H)$ belong to different ribbons.\footnote{One can compare this to Murnaghan--Nakayama rule.}

 In order to discuss ribbons it is convenient to use also another combinatorial description.
 For any partition $\lambda$ we assign sequence of numbers $\lambda_i-i$.
-This maps is the bijection between partitions and sequences $\{a_i|i\in \mathbb{Z}_{>0}\}$ such that $a_i>a_{i+1}$ and $a_i=-i$ for $i>>0$.
-We will say that there are particles in the points $\lambda_i-i$ and holes on other integer points.
-For the illustraion see Fig. \ref{fig:whiteblack}, black balls are particles, white balls are holes (up to total shift by $\frac12$).
+This map is the bijection between partitions and sequences $\{a_i|i\in \mathbb{Z}_{>0}\}$ such that $a_i>a_{i+1}$ and $a_i=-i$ for $i>>0$.
+We will say that there are particles in the points $\lambda_i-i$ and holes on the other integer points.
+For the illustration see Fig. \ref{fig:whiteblack}, black balls are particles, white balls are holes (up to total shift by $\frac12$).

-The followin lemma is standard \begin{Lemma} Skew partition $\alpha-\beta$ is a ribbon if and only if there exist $j,k \in \mathbb{N}$ such that the set $\{\alpha_i-i\}$ is obtained from the set $\{\beta_i-i\}$ by replacement of $\beta_j-j$ by $\beta_j-j+k$. \end{Lemma} We will cal such replecement $\beta_j-j$ by $\beta_j-j+k$ as jump of the particle $\beta_j-j$.
-Therefore, in a more informal language the lemma means that a jump of one particle to the right corresponds to the addition of the ribbon to partition.
-The decomposition of skew partition on $n$ ribbon corresponds to the sequence of $n$ jumps of particles.
+The following lemma is standard \begin{Lemma} Skew partition $\alpha-\beta$ is a ribbon if and only if there exist $j,k \in \mathbb{N}$ such that the set $\{\alpha_i-i\}$ is obtained from the set $\{\beta_i-i\}$ by replacement of $\beta_j-j$ by $\beta_j-j+k$. \end{Lemma} We will call such replacement of $\beta_j-j$ by $\beta_j-j+k$ as jump of the particle $\beta_j-j$.
+Therefore, in a more informal language the lemma means that a jump of one particle to the right corresponds to the addition of a ribbon to partition.
+The decomposition of skew partition into $n$ ribbons corresponds to the sequence of $n$ jumps of particles.